DavidJVitale/davidjvitale.com/src/_posts/2017-07-02-yellowstone.md

 thumbnail: https://4.bp.blogspot.com/-wfeh1HaiNYM/WVpTOlwdUuI/AAAAAAAAAyQ/khiFi4ims0scLrG-pAFj0Ri4RRoSkZvHQCLcBGAs/s72-c/IMG_5441_800x533.JPG
 ---

+{% include leaflet-map.html basemap_provider="Esri.WorldTopoMap" %}

->_Note_: This post was written retroactively in 2019
+>_Note_: This post was written retroactively in 2019 a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a
+a

+a

+a

+a

+a

+a

+a

+a

+a
+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

 The final stop on our trip was the Tetons and Yellowstone national park in Wyoming.
 The trip was a mix of geysers, wildlife, and water falls.
 Above you see the valley near artist point.